 Easily create document requests with pre-defined AI queries, allow clients to securely upload files, review the results, and approve or download the final documents once everything meets your requirements.

-Symphoria doesn't investigate for you — it makes you superhuman.
 Whether you're a journalist, activist, researcher, citizen, or analyst, the platform gives you capabilities that were once reserved for intelligence agencies and elite consulting firms.

 The AI surfaces contradictions at machine speed.
 You decide what they mean.
 The conclusions are always yours.

-You bring the context — what matters in your community, your industry, your beat.
+You bring the context, what matters in your community, your industry, your beat.
 The platform brings the data, the contradictions, and the temporal evidence you couldn't find alone.

 We surface contradictions.
 We don't decide what's true.
-Not everything that can be revealed should be revealed the same way — that judgment belongs to you.
+Not everything that can be revealed should be revealed the same way, that judgment belongs to you.

-We sell to institutions that need decision-grade intelligence — where the cost of missing Black Swan Data exceeds the cost of finding it by orders of magnitude.
+We sell to institutions that need decision-grade intelligence, where the cost of missing Black Swan Data exceeds the cost of finding it by orders of magnitude.

 Investigation infrastructure shouldn't be reserved for those who can afford $30K per deal.
 Start for free.
 Scale when you're ready.